List of EastEnders characters introduced in 2008: Mr. Lister

 In December 2021, Stacey and her ex-husband Martin Fowler (James Bye) both applied for the role of market inspector.
 Lister gave the job to Martin, after discovering that Stacey lied on her CV.
 However, Martin declined the job and recommended Stacey.
 Stacey's pride was bruised when she discovered that Martin was the first choice, and she resigned.
 Martin told Lister he would like to accept the job, but Lister had already appointed Honey Mitchell (Emma Barton).

 Development

 In April 2013, when Bianca and Kat put a note on Lister's back saying "prat", Heat said, "we know Lister is a prat, and a pompous one at that, but you were never going to get away with it."
-Wilton confirmed his departure on his website, adding that he was unable to film Lister's departure scenes as planned, due to pantomime commitments.
-Wilton said: "I originally went into the soap for three episodes that went out in January 2008, and ended up staying for six years, during which time I met some lovely people, had a lot of fun and a few really good story lines."
+Wilton confirmed his departure from the soap on his website, adding that he was unable to film Lister's departure scenes as planned due to pantomime commitments.
+Wilton said: "I originally went into the soap for three episodes that went out in January 2008, but ended up staying for six years, during which time I met some lovely people, had a lot of fun and a few really good story lines."